andygeers/FirebaseParcelKit/README.md

 ----------------
 <img src="https://raw.github.com/andygeers/ParcelKit/master/ParcelKitAttribute.png" align="right" width="725px" height="132px" />

-ParcelKit requires an extra attribute inside your Core Data model.
+ParcelKit requires two extra attribute inside your Core Data model.

 * __syncID__ with the type __String__.
 The __Indexed__ property should also be checked.
+* __isSynced__ with the type __Boolean__.
+The __Indexed__ property should also be checked.

-Make sure you add this attribute to each entity you wish to sync.
+Make sure you add these attribute to each entity you wish to sync.

-An alternative attribute name may be specifed by changing the syncAttributeName property on the sync manager object.
+Alternative attribute names may be specifed by changing the syncAttributeName and isSyncedAttributeName properties on the sync manager object.

 Documentation
 -------------